atom/atom/README.md

 Most default OS X keybindings also work.

+## TreeView Keyboard shortcuts
+With the treeview focused:

+`a` : Add a new file or directory.
+Directories end with '/'.

+`m` : Rename a file or directory

 ## Init Script

 Atom will require `~/.atom/user.coffee` whenever a window is opened or reloaded if it is present in your